What are the applicant requirements?

 - California businesses and non-California business entities that conduct intrastate business in California and are required to register with the California Secretary of State must do so and be in good standing in order to receive a rebate.
 If not currently registered, applicants should contact the Secretary of State’s office as soon as possible.
 For more information, visit the Secretary of State’s website.

-- If applying as a California Native American Tribe, you must be a California Native American Tribe listed with the Native American Heritage Commission.
+- If proposed site is on California Native American Tribe land, said tribe must be listed with the Native American Heritage Commission.
 Information on California Native American Tribes is available at the Native American Heritage Commission website.

-- Have the new DCFC(s) installed by a qualified and licensed contractor in accordance with all local, state and federal codes and permitting and inspection requirements.
+- Have the new chargers installed by a qualified and licensed contractor in accordance with all local, state and federal codes and permitting and inspection requirements.

 - Obtain any required permits and comply with all applicable federal, state and municipal laws, rules, codes and regulations for work performed for the rebate.